Lander0606/meta-spacelinux/README.md

 Space-applications embedded Linux distribution for **NVIDIA Jetson platforms** using Yocto Project tools and the [meta-tegra](https://github.com/OE4T/meta-tegra) BSP layer.
 The development of this distribution is part of a master's thesis ["Design and simplification of a Linux Operating System (OS) for space"](https://github.com/michielskobe/thesis-linux-in-space).
 This research is done in the context of the Master of Science program in the field of Electronics - ICT with specialization in software systems at KU Leuven in Leuven, Belgium.

 ## Features
-- Stripped and lightweight version of Linux LTS kernel 6.12
+- Stripped and lightweight version of the latest Linux kernels
+- Custom power modes for suitable power management in space
-- Optimizations for realtime applications (see wiki)
+- Kernel optimizations for realtime applications
 - Optimized, RAID1-enabled `btrfs` filesystem
-- GPT partition table protection
+- GPT partition table safeguarding
 - Extremely fast boottimes to keep uptime high
-- swupdate-ready
+- `swupdate`-ready

+More information about the features can be found on the [Wiki](https://github.com/Lander0606/meta-spacelinux/wiki).

 ## Prerequisites
 See the [Yocto Project Quick Build documentation](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html) for information on setting up a build host.
 This layer has been tested with Ubuntu (22.04 / 24.04) and Fedora (40 / 41) as build host.